 - The preservation of trees or woodland in the interest of amenity as they contribute greatly to the character of the area.

-- The safeguarding of trees or woodland against unneccessary or indiscriminate felling.
+- The safeguarding of trees or woodland against unnecessary or indiscriminate felling.

-- The retension of shelter belts and preservation of the natural habitat of wildlife.
+- The retention of shelter belts and preservation of the natural habitat of wildlife.

 - The formation of screening to nearby development.

 Trees or woodlands to be protected by a TPO should normally be visible from a public place, such as a road or a footpath, although exceptionally the inclusion of other areas may be justified.
 Frequently the inclusion of trees within a TPO may be more for their collective value e.g. their contribution to the landscape or their screening of nearby development etc., rather than for their merit as individual specimens.
 Other factors such as their importance as a wildlife habitat may also be taken into consideration.

 Permission is required for the cutting down, topping, lopping or uprooting of trees.
 It is an offence for any person to undertake any of the above measures without the consent of the Council.
 Any such action may result, on conviction, in a fine being imposed.
 Similar controls exist in relation to trees within Conservation Areas.

 The Council welcomes consultations from property owners who may have proposals regarding trees within their control and recognises that in order to safeguard the longer term viability of trees and woodland areas, properly constituted tree management measures may from time to time be appropriate.